Career Definition for a Boilermaker

 Sheet Metal Worker

 Sheet metal workers use specialized machinery and hand tools to create items like metal ducts, drainpipes, signs, and furnace casings according to project specs.
 Duties may also include installation and maintenance of sheet metal-made pieces.
 Completion of a 4-5 year apprenticeship is a common way to enter the field.
 Sheet metal workers can earn voluntary professional certification.
-The BLS reports that jobs for sheet metal workers are expected to increase 18% from 2010-2020.
-The agency also reported that sheet metal workers earned median pay of $43,290 in 2012.
+The BLS reports that jobs for sheet metal workers are expected to increase 1% from 2019-2029.
+The agency also reported that sheet metal workers earned a median pay of $50,400 in 2019.